influxdata/telegraf/plugins/aggregators/final/README.md

 [[aggregators.final]]
   ## The period on which to flush & clear the aggregator.
   period = "30s"

   ## If true, the original metric will be dropped by the
   ## aggregator and will not get sent to the output plugins.
   # drop_original = false

   ## The time that a series is not updated until considering it final.
+Ignored
+  ## when output_strategy is "periodic".
   # series_timeout = "5m"

   ## Output strategy, supported values:
-  ##   timeout  -- output a metric if no new input arrived for `series_timeout`;
+  ##   timeout  -- output a metric if no new input arrived for `series_timeout`
-  ##               useful for filling gaps in input data
-  ##   periodic -- output the last received metric every `period`; useful to
+  ##   periodic -- output the last received metric every `period`
-  ##               downsample the input data
   # output_strategy = "timeout"
 ```